 Polycystic ovary syndrome (PCOS)

-Polycystic ovary syndrome (PCOS) is also called Stein-Leventhal Syndrome and consists of an imbalance of reproductive hormones.
+Polycystic ovary syndrome (PCOS), also called Stein-Leventhal Syndrome, consists of an imbalance of reproductive hormones.
 The main consequence of this syndrome is problems ovualtion problems.

-Women with PCOS produce more androgens than normal and the regulation of the menstrual cycle is not done correctly.
-In the ovary, the follicles do not release the eggs due to the lack of maturation of the same and cysts are produced.
+Women with PCOS produce more androgens than normal and the regulation of the menstrual cycle is not correct.
+In the ovary, the follicles do not release the eggs due to the lack of their maturation and cysts are produced.

 For more detailed information on this syndrome, we encourage you to read on here: Polycystic ovary syndrome (PCOS): causes, symptoms, and treatment.